Jada-e Maiwand

-Jada-e Maiwand or Jadah-i Maiwand (جاده میوند, Maiwand Road) is a major thoroughfare in the old center of Kabul, Afghanistan.
+Jada-E Maiwand or Jadah-E Maiwand (جاده میوند, Maiwand Road) is a major thoroughfare in the old center of Kabul, Afghanistan.
 The wide boulevard was built around 1948 as a modern main road cutting through the cluttered ancient alleyways.
 Although Kabul city has widely expanded since then, Jada-e Maiwand continues to be a go-to shopping place for many residents, for it has anything the city has and links to plenty of old bazaars and markets, such as Mandawi and Ka Foroshi (Bird Market).
+Jada-E Maiwand is a principal street in Kabul, Afghanistan.
+It runs from Cinema Pamir in the west to its eastern end, where it meets Chaman-E Hozori at a closed section of the roadway.

 Name

 The avenue is named after the 1880 Battle of Maiwand, when the Afghans were victorious over the British in the Second Anglo-Afghan War.
 A victory monument was built at a circle in Maiwand Road in 1959.

 History

 Maiwand Road was almost completely destroyed by 1994 due to the Civil War, being one of the worst damaged areas.
 Since the 2000s it has been rebuilt and become a busy commercial district once again.
+Jada-E Maiwand is a major commercial street in Kabul PD1, Afghanistan.
+It runs from Cinema Pamir in the west to Chaman-E Hozori in the east, where the road is closed to through traffic.
+The area contains a variety of businesses, including shops, travel agencies, medical stores, and supermarkets.
+Notable institutions and companies located along the street include Aziz Jamil Limited, Pashtany Bank, Da Afghanistan Bank, Paktia Tourist and Travel Agency, and Miwand Hospital.
+The Mandawe. situated on Jada-e Maiwand, is recognized as one of Kabul’s leading commercial areas.